 STMicroelectronics NV (STM), Europe’s largest chipmaker, on April 24 forecast rising sales in the current quarter.

 Intel Corp.
-(INTC), the world’s largest semiconductor maker, on April 17 forecast a second-quarter gross margin that was lower than some analysts estimated as spending on a new production technique erodes profitability.
+(INTC:US), the world’s largest semiconductor maker, on April 17 forecast a second-quarter gross margin that was lower than some analysts estimated as spending on a new production technique erodes profitability.
 It said demand from companies and emerging markets remained relatively strong.

 To contact the reporter on this story: Cornelius Rahn in Frankfurt at firstname.lastname@example.org